-care.
-It includes the type of care appointment attempted as well as reasons for healthcare staff not being able to access the patient.
+to include the applicable service line as well as the associated order(s) for which service is being attempted.
+It also includes the type of care appointment attempted as well as reasons for healthcare staff not being able to access the patient.
 The form is designed to require the user to complete follow up actions/instructions before the document can be saved to the patient chart.
-This allows ACH management to monitor and review incidents where access to care was delayed, denied or otherwise not provided.
-This enables better collaboration between ACH and custody staff on any operations which may be preventing or prohibiting proper access to care.
+This allows ACH management to report on, monitor, and review incidents where access to care was delayed, denied, or otherwise not provided.
+As such, better collaboration is achieved between ACH and custody staff on any operations which may be preventing or prohibiting proper access to care.